Aberdeen F.C.: Post-Ferguson (1987–1999)

-After Ferguson moved south of the border to manage Manchester United in November 1986, Aberdeen struggled to compete with Celtic and a resurgent Rangers.
+After Ferguson moved to England to manage Manchester United in November 1986, Aberdeen struggled to compete with Celtic and a resurgent Rangers.

 Aberdeen signed new co-managers in 1989, pairing Alex Smith and Jocky Scott.
 A number of foreign players were signed, including Dutch internationals Theo Snelders and Hans Gillhaus.
 In the 1989–90 season, the club won both the Scottish Cup and the Scottish League Cup.
 In 1991, they lost the last game of the season, and the league title, to Rangers.
 Former player Willie Miller took over in 1992 and presided over two seasons where Aberdeen came close to winning the title.
 However, the club ended the 1994–95 season second-bottom, and had to rely on a play-off victory over Dunfermline Athletic to retain their Premier Division status.
 Miller was sacked in February 1995, and replaced by Roy Aitken.
 Despite a Scottish League Cup success in 1995, the club continued to struggle.
 Alex Miller and Paul Hegarty had spells in charge in the late 1990s, but with the financial burden of a new stand putting the club into debt for the first time in its history, the directors turned to Stewart Milne, a local businessman whose firm had built the stand, hiring him as the club's chairman.